-Pat Conroy, born in Atlanta in 1945, was the first of seven children of a young career military officer from Chicago and a Southern beauty from Alabama, to whom Pat often credits for his love of language.
-The Conroys moved frequently to military bases throughout the South, with Conroy eventually attending The Citadel Military Academy in Charleston, South Carolina, where, as a student, he published his first book, The Boo, a tribute to a beloved teacher.
-Following graduation, Conroy taught English in Beaufort, where he met and married a young mother of two children who had been widowed during the Vietnam War.
+Pat Conroy, born in Atlanta in 1945, was the first of seven children of a young Marine officer from Chicago and a Southern beauty from Alabama, to whom Pat often credits for his love of language.
+The Conroys moved frequently to military bases throughout the South, and Conroy eventually attended The Citadel, a military college in Charleston, South Carolina.
+Conroy often joked that a military school was an unconventional choice for someone who dreamed of being a writer, but, in fact, he found a number of deeply supportive faculty there, and Conroy's first book, The Boo (1970), is a tribute to Lt.
+Col. Thomas Nugent Courvoise, who served as a mentor to many Citadel cadets.

-Following the birth of a daughter, the Conroys moved to Atlanta, where Pat wrote his novel, The Great Santini, published in 1976, and later made into a film starring Robert Duvall, that explored the conflicts of the author's childhood, particularly his ambivalent love for his violent and abusive father.
-The publication of a book that so painfully exposed his family's secret brought Conroy a period of tremendous personal desolation.
-This crisis resulted not only in his divorce, but the divorce of his parents; his mother presented a copy of The Great Santini to the judge as "evidence" in divorce proceedings against his father.
+In 1973, the Conroys moved to Atlanta, where Pat wrote The Great Santini, published in 1976.
+The novel, which was later made into a film starring Robert Duvall, is grounded in Pat's own childhood, particularly his difficult relationship with his father, a fighter pilot who regularly beat his wife and children.
+The publication of a book that so painfully exposed his family's secret brought Conroy a period of tremendous personal desolation, and this crisis contributed not only to his divorce but to the divorce of his parents: his mother presented a copy of The Great Santini to the judge as "evidence" in divorce proceedings against his father.

 The Citadel became the subject of his next novel, The Lords of Discipline, which was published in 1980 and was the third of Conroy's books to be adapted as a film.
 In keeping with the themes of his previous work, the novel looks beyond a carefully constructed façade—in this case, that of a southern military institute—to expose the violence and hypocrisy that lie beneath it.